Code-Institute-Submissions/deborasantos28-milestone-project-1_AugResub/README.md

 # Heart Of Vinyl

 ### Heart of Vinyl is a ficticional charity record shop, that specialises in vinyl trading and donation in-store.
-### This charity shop is set to help victims of homophobic abuse, and provides a safe haven for people to meet and share their common interests through vinyl trading or donating, volunteering and also provides a sense of community, as _inclusiveness_ is the **motto** in this establishment.
+### This charity shop is set to help victims of homophobic abuse, and provides a safe haven for people to meet and share their common interests through vinyl trading, donating and volunteering which also provides a sense of community, as _inclusiveness_ is the **motto** in this establishment.

-### Everyone is welcome, no matter the age, ethinicity, sexuality or beliefs.
+### Everyone is welcome no matter the age, ethinicity, sexuality or beliefs.

-# UX

 # Features